rl-institut/oemof-B3/docs/model_structure.rst

 Raw data
 --------

 Raw data from external source comes in different formats.
+It is provided in :file:`raw/`.
 As a first step, preprocessing scripts in the model pipeline (see :ref:`Preprocessing`) convert it into the oemof-B3-resources-format, explained in the next section.
 Raw data that represents model-own assumptions is provided in that format already.

 oemof-B3 resources
 ------------------